Skip to content

 Ideal customer profile

-We are direct about who this is for.
+We are direct about who this is for — and about where we start.
+Today, engagements begin with the AI-heavy segment, because that is where the risk is newest and the buyer can move fastest.
 If your stack and posture do not match, we will tell you in the first meeting and refer you to a partner that fits.

 Cloud-native mid-market